manjavacas/typslides/example.typ

 #show: typslides.with(
   ratio: "16-9",
-  theme: "bluey"
+  theme: "bluey",
 )

 #front-slide(
   title: "This is a sample presentation",
   subtitle: "Using typslides",
   authors: "Florence Foo, Nathan Nothing",
-  info: "Univeristy of Typstland"
+  info: "Univeristy of Typstland",
 )

 #table-of-contents()